How CFOs can better understand and leverage Procurement’s role in Spend Control

 As a CFO, you’re undoubtedly spending much of your time working to reduce costs wherever you possibly can; and trying to do so in

-Gaining control and visibility of your Purchase-to-Pay (P2P) process is a big step towards realising the benefits of Spend Control, including better management of budgets and consistent compliance with purchase authorisation policies.
+Gaining control and visibility of your Purchase-to-Pay (P2P) process is a big step towards realizing the benefits of Spend Control, including better management of budgets and consistent compliance with purchase authorization policies.

-But the biggest benefit comes when you are able to actually reduce the cost of the goods and services your organisation buys by channelling a higher percentage of purchases to preferred suppliers and contracts – i.e. to sources with the lowest prices and best overall value.
+But the biggest benefit comes when you are able to actually reduce the cost of the goods and services your organization buys by channeling a higher percentage of purchases to preferred suppliers and contracts – i.e. to sources with the lowest prices and best overall value.

-The four steps outlined below, all of which can be done within a few months with proper commitment, will provide important and valuable “quick wins” in many organisations:
+The four steps outlined below, all of which can be done within a few months with proper commitment, will provide important and valuable “quick wins” in many organizations:

 1. Implement a central supplier directory:

 Utilizing a procurement system to establish a central supplier directory – and the processes to keep it complete and up to date – provides an informational foundation to improve just about every procurement activity.
 Besides providing a single view of your suppliers (much like you have probably done for customers), a central electronic directory enables you to quickly: